 Young adults who came of age in a post-9/11 world have sought out opportunities that would enable them to better serve their community at this critical junction in its history within the United States.
 Sikhs who were high school- and college-aged in 2001 are now engaging in various forms of activism: as civil rights lawyers seeking justice in discrimination cases against Sikhs and other minorities or as journalists, filmmakers, and educators documenting and analyzing issues of interest to the Sikh community.

 Dawinder “Dave” Sidhu is a national security and civil rights lawyer and academic.
 Co-author of the 2009 Civil Rights in Wartime: The Post-9/11 Sikh Experience, Sidhu has dedicated his career to activism in the legal sphere.
-A new generation of American Sikhs is taking the lead in re-shaping Sikhism in America to address head-on the pressing challenges faced by their community and by the nation as a whole.
+A new generation of American Sikhs is taking the lead in re-shaping Sikhism in America to address head on the pressing challenges faced by their community and by the nation as a whole.

-On August 5th, 2012 an act of violence that shook the Sikh community yet again.
+On August 5th, 2012 an act of violence shook the Sikh community yet again.
 Headlines around the world broke the news that a gunman had opened fire inside a gurdwara in Oak Creek, Wisconsin, killing six members and wounding several others before shooting himself.
 The Oak Creek tragedy renewed the call for increased outreach and educational efforts by Sikhs to their local communities.
 Yet the loud condemnation of the attack and demonstrations of public support for the Sikh community in the aftermath were markedly different from the public response to Muslim, Sikh, and others victimized by post-9/11 retaliation.
 Within days after the shooting in Oak Creek, Americans came together to stand in solidarity with the Sikh community.
 Interfaith events, organized visits to gurdwaras, and vigils of solidarity took place across the country, on college campuses and in cities.
 Public officials and religious leaders denounced the attacks and called on everyone to stand with the Sikh community to combat violence and hate crimes.
 Leaders within the Sikh community were also vocal.
 Dave Sidhu called for “each and every Sikh to be proactively engaged” in their neighborhoods as “visible ambassadors of the Sikh faith and their identity.”
 After September 11th, many Muslim communities opened the doors of their mosques to educate and welcome the public.
 After Oak Creek, many Sikhs followed suit, hosting events and inviting their non-Sikh neighbors to attend services at the gurdwara and to share in langar, thus enabling fellow Americans to learn about Sikhism through direct and personal experience.
 Many accepted the invitation, showing hope for an America that no longer marginalizes a perceived “other” because they “looks like a terrorist.”

-Despite the challenges that arose in the beginning of the twenty-first century, American Sikhs are continuing to flourish and become increasingly integrated into the nation’s religious landscape.
+Despite the challenges that arose in the beginning of the 21st century, American Sikhs are continuing to flourish and become increasingly integrated into the nation’s religious landscape.
 In the decade after 9/11, new gurdwaras were established across the country, from Medford, MA to Colorado Springs, CO to Wheaton, IL.
 The efforts to familiarize non-Sikh Americans with Sikhism have made remarkable progress over the years, accomplishing many victories both large and small for the entire community.